mkel23/untitled_game/README.md

     - [ ] Player Direction
     - [ ] Map/Level state
     - [ ] Hook up menu buttons
+  - [ ] Notifier
+    - [ ] Maybe useful when adding something to inventory?
+Like +1 and the item pic?
+    - [ ] Also for quest completion/etc.
+  - [ ] Potentially a TextureManager?
+Could "register" textures by name, then call the texture by name and have it render in a coord?
+Useful for when things are getting duped a lot/moved around between classes
   - [ ] Probably a Dialog System once I decide some story stuff
 - [ ] Story
   - [ ] Come up with some basic themes/rules